General simulation method for spontaneous parametric down- and parametric up-conversion experiments: Theory

-where the initial state $\ket{\psi(0)}$ is a vacuum state.
+We then approximate the two-photon state $\ket{\psi(t)}$ using first-order perturbation theory.
 Under the assumption that the quantization volume is large, we can make a transition from sums to integrals in Eq.~(\ref{eq:mode_decomposition}).
 From this we obtain the signal count rate density:

 with

 and